 Our staff and patients need you.
 Consider joining the thousands of people who have volunteered their time and talents at Grady over the years.
 Your willingness to give will have a positive impact on our patients and their recovery.
-Grady employees will come to rely on your dedication and your giving spirit.
+Grady employees will come to rely on your dedication and giving spirit.

 What volunteering isn't?